Ammi majus aka Bishop's Weed

 Common names

-How to care for Bishop's Weed
+How difficult is it to take care of Bishop's Weed

 Bishop's Weed is a low-maintenance plant that requires minimal attention, making it an excellent choice for beginners.